 Other previous credits include the role of Echo in Ariadne auf Naxos at Tanglewood Music Center, under the baton of Maestro Christoph von Dohnanyi; as well as Violetta, Blanche de la Force (Dialogues of the Carmelites), Alice Ford (Falstaff) and Despina (Così fan tutte) with the Mannes Opera.
 Her portrayal of Blanche in Dialogues of the Carmelites was warmly praised by the New York Times, stating, "she sang with radiant tone and superb diction."
 Moreover, she has performed Violetta, Adina (L'elisir d'amore) and Micaela with the International Vocal Arts Institute.
 With Opera Orchestra of New York, Emily covered the role of Ines in L'Africaine; and with Canadian companies Opera in Concert and Toronto Operetta Theater, she sang the role of Clarissa in Die Drei Pintos, and the title role in The Merry Widow.
 She has also been featured in concert at Carnegie Hall and Lincoln Center.

 Emily has been the recipient of numerous honors, winning first place in the New England Region Metropolitan Opera National Council Auditions.
 She has also won Second Place Awards from the Gerda Lissner and Guilio Gari International Voice Competitions.
-She is a Grant Winner from the Licia Albanese-Puccini Foundation, and an Encouragement Grant winner from the George London Foundation.
+She is a 3rd place Winner from the Licia Albanese-Puccini Foundation, and an Encouragement Grant winner from the George London Foundation.